 |Other Names||Red Barb|

 |Temperature||64 - 72 ℉ (17.8 - 22.2 ℃)|

 |GH||5 - 19|

-Rosy barbs originate in Northern India, Bangladesh, Nepal, Pakistan and Afghanistan, in the states of West Bengal and Assam.
+Rosy barbs originate in Northern India, Bangladesh, Nepal, Pakistan, and Afghanistan, in West Bengal and Assam's states.
 And due to man, you may also find some populations in Singapore, Australia, Mexico, Puerto Rico, and Colombia in the Americans.

 Rosy barbs inhabit hilly landscapes, fast-flowing lakes and streams with a high oxygen supply surrounded by vegetation and debris that acts as a refuge for them.